greatfrontend/awesome-front-end-system-design/README.md

 # Awesome Front End System Design

-Front end system design resources are rare.
+Front end system design resources are hard to find, good ones are even rarer.
 Here's a curated list of awesome resources of front end system design resources, great for interview preparation or general learning.

 ## General